gniehaus/NLP-Earning-Transcripts/README.md

 3. If you would like to skip webscraping, the transcripts1.db file can be downloaded at this dropbox link.
 The file is 690mb which is too large to host on github. https://www.dropbox.com/sh/ei6yjwlhwvr9m1w/AACJIAKDpLstyXWoTYuj1Op4a?dl=0

-4. In the "Analysis" folder we have our code for our tf-idf, bag-of-words, w2vec analysis.
-You will need the transcripts1.db in the same directory as the analysis code you will be running.
+4. In the "Analysis" folder we have our code for our tf-idf, bag-of-words, and w2vec analysis.
+You will need the transcripts1.db in the same directory as any code you choose to run.

 Project Team: Michael Hayes, Grayson Niehaus, Frank Whitesell